 If all 197 Republican Members of the House sign the petition, it would still need at least 21 Democrat signatures to discharge, or force a vote on, the bill.
 Three Democrat members have already co-sponsored the underlying legislation: Henry Cuellar (D-TX), Dan Lipinski (D-IL), and Collin Peterson (D-MN).

 The Born-Alive Abortion Survivors Protection Act simply requires that health care practitioners who are present when a baby is born alive exercise the same degree of care that would be offered to any other child born prematurely.
 It would require that after exercising skill, care, and diligence to preserve the life and health of the child, the health workers must transport the child to a hospital for further care.
 This bill would also penalize the intentional killing of a born-alive child through fines and/or imprisonment.
 Finally, it seeks to promote the dignity of the mother of the abortion survivor by giving them a civil cause of action and protection from prosecution.

 At the ACLJ, we encourage all Members of Congress to sign this discharge petition to force a vote on the lifesaving Born-Alive Abortion Survivors Protection Act.
 We encourage you to contact your Representative and urge them to fight for the most vulnerable in our society by signing the discharge petition.

 Take action with us to demand a vote on this critical bill by signing our petition below.

-As we aggressively take legal action to defeat barbaric abortion and defend life, your gift today will be DOUBLED and could help us save lives.
-Have your gift doubled through our Matching Challenge.
+As we aggressively take legal action to defeat barbaric abortion and defend life, your gift today could help us save lives.